PayRequest/PayRequest-Docs/api/http.md

 # Simple yet effective HTTP api (Work in Progress!)

+### This API is not live yet!
+Want to stay up-to-date?
+Let us know info[at]payrequest.io

 ## Gettings started

 Because of certain security measurements we will always expect a token.
 This token can be found in your dashboard settings.